-The Kitchen and Laundry components of the 2009-2011 implementations are pilot projects.
+The Kitchen and Laundry components are pilot projects.
 The environment for Laundry and Kitchens is identical to that of other DHW applications and preliminary data is showing similar savings results.

-The utilities are proposing to work with the Energy Division to develop and submit a comprehensive EM&V Plan for 2009-2011 after the program implementation plans are filed.
+The utilities are proposing to work with the Energy Division to develop and submit a comprehensive EM&V Plan after the program implementation plans are filed.
 This will include process evaluations and other program-specific studies within the context of broader utility and Energy Division studies.
 More detailed plans for process evaluation and other program-specific evaluation efforts cannot be developed until after the final program design is approved by the CPUC and in many cases after program implementation has begun, since plans need to be based on identified program design and implementation issues.